Prevent slips and tripping when using your stairs

 Are you responsible for safety at work or your own company?
 Then read this article with my recommendations on what to do about unsafe situations.

-You often hear and read in the news, falling due to a slippery staircase or slippery floor, sometimes with serious consequences, I have written more about it, often for some reason insufficient attention is paid to this.
-A serious trip must take place before anything is done about the situation.
+You often hear and read in the news about people falling due to a slippery staircase or slippery floor, sometimes with serious consequences.
+Often for some reason insufficient attention is paid to this.
+A serious fall must take place before anything is done about the situation.

 Narrow steps so that you cannot put your foot down optimally, locations where the stairs are often damp, the lack of banisters so that you lack extra support to go up and down the stairs.
+Those are some of the unsafe situations I speak about.
 A small step in the shop or at the office, the marble stairs to the bicycle cellar in the hotel, there are quickly many places that require a solution.

 They did this at the van der Valk hotel in Dwingeloo, an employee of the technical service started an analysis and came to the conclusion that the natural stone stairs to the bicycle cellar became slippery during rain.
 A good adhesive non-slip strip quickly provided a good solution.